Home > Knowledge

 • Condensers

-• Food and beverage processing equipment
+• Food & beverage equipment

 2. What is a Dimple Plate?

-• Provide lower internal turbulence
+• Lower turbulence

-• Are often used as tank jackets
+• Commonly used as tank jackets

 AspectPillow PlateDimple Plate

-StructureTwo sheets laser welded & inflatedMechanically pressed or lightly welded
+StructureTwo sheets laser welded & inflatedMechanically pressed

 Pressure ResistanceHighModerate